-How do I prepare a research project?
+How do I prepare a research project in Art History?

 You must read and follow our PDF guide Preparing a Research Proposal on the final format of the proposal.
-You may also find similar guides in our cognate disciplines of History and English, within the School of Arts and Cultures, helpful in getting a wider sense of academic expectations at this level (each department has a Postgraduate Research section on its homepage).
+You may also find similar guides in our cognate disciplines of History and English, within the School of Arts and Humanities; these may be helpful in getting a wider sense of academic expectations at this level (each department has a Postgraduate Research section on its homepage).
 We all emphasise that this is nothing like writing a book, because of the particular academic requirements that you will need to demonstrate in your completed thesis (see What is a PhD in Art History?).

-Please read our FAQs which will guide you towards answers to questions that are about OU procedures and processes rather than about Art History specifically.
+Finally, please read our FAQs which will guide you towards answers to questions that are about OU procedures and processes rather than about Art History specifically.

 Request your prospectus